lanavasilieva/Syberry-Academy-Test-Task-For-Developers/examples.md

 Please note: Tha data your function will get will look like an array of strings as defined in your language.
 No additional parsing is needed!
-The form ['', ''] is just a convention!
+The form ['', ''] is just a convention! <br>
+**Please make sure your solution runs correctly with these test cases!** <br>

+### Test Data
 **intervalConstruction**<br>
 |Input|Output|
 |---|---|